Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Introduction

 A rich body of theoretical and applied algorithmic research has been devoted to the exact solution of the \textsc{Vertex Cover} problem~\cite{AkibaI16,DzulfikarFH19,HespeLSS19,Hespe0S19}.
 A standard 2-way branching algorithm can test whether a graph~$G$ has a vertex cover of size~$k$ in time~$\Oh(2^k (n+m))$, which can be improved by more sophisticated techniques~\cite{ChenKX10}.
 The running time of the algorithm scales linearly with the input size, and exponentially with the size~$k$ of the desired solution.
 This running time suggests that to speed up the algorithm by a factor~$1000$, one either has to decrease the input size by a factor~$1000$, or decrease~$k$ by~$\log_2 (1000) \approx 10$.

-It turns out that state-of-the-art preprocessing strategies for \textsc{Vertex Cover} indeed often \emph{succeed} in decreasing the size of the solution that the follow-up algorithm has to find, by means of crown-reduction~\cite{Abu-KhzamFLS07,ChorFJ04,Fellows03}, or the intimately related Nemhauser-Trotter reduction based on the linear-programming relaxation~\cite{NemhauserT75}.
+It turns out that state-of-the-art preprocessing strategies for \textsc{Vertex Cover} indeed often \emph{succeed} in decreasing the size of the solution that the follow-up algorithm has to find, by means of crown-reduction~\cite{Abu-KhzamFLS07,ChorFJ04,Fellows03}, the intimately related Nemhauser-Trotter reduction based on the linear-programming relaxation~\cite{NemhauserT75}, and additional ad-hoc rules such as \emph{funnel}, \emph{unconfined}, and~\emph{twin}~\cite[\S 8.3.2]{AkibaI16}.
 Recall that a vertex cover in a graph~$G$ is a set~$S \subseteq V(G)$ such that each edge has at least one endpoint in~$S$.
 Observe that if~$H \subseteq V(G)$ is a set of vertices with the property that there exists a minimum vertex cover of~$G$ containing all of~$H$, then~$G$ has a vertex cover of size~$k$ if and only if~$G - H$ has a vertex cover of size~$k - |H|$.
-Therefore, if a preprocessing algorithm can identify a set of vertices~$H$ which are guaranteed to belong to an optimal solution, then it can effectively reduce the parameter of the problem by restricting to a search for a solution of size~$k - |H|$ in~$G-S$.
+Therefore, if a preprocessing algorithm can identify a set of vertices~$H$ which are guaranteed to belong to an optimal solution, then it can effectively reduce the parameter of the problem by restricting to a search for a solution of size~$k - |H|$ in~$G-H$.